Starlink Review 2026: Is It Worth It for Travelers?

 Real-World Usage

 Numbers in a speed test app only tell part of the story.
-Here is how Starlink performed for actual work and daily tasks during our 8 months of testing.
+Here’s how Starlink performed for actual work and daily tasks during my 8 months of testing.

 Video Calls (Zoom / Google Meet)